Frequently Asked Questions

 How long is the Radiography Program?

-The program consist of 23 months of didactic as well as clinical experience.
+The program consist of 21 months of didactic as well as clinical experience.
 All professional courses (those with a RTE prefix) have listed course goals, objectives, and competencies which have to be satisfied before the student matriculates.
 The program begins in August every year and completes in June.
-Students who complete the program will be awarded an Associate in Science Degree by Gulf Coast State College and will be eligible to sit for the radiography examination for national certification given by the American Registry of Radiologic Technologists (ARRT).
+Students who complete the program will be awarded an Associate Degree in Science by Gulf Coast State College and may be eligible to sit for the radiography examination for national certification given by the American Registry of Radiologic Technologists (ARRT).

 Where will I be going for Clinical rotations?

 We offer clinical training in a number of different clinical settings.
-Gulf Coast Medical Center, Bay Medical Center, and their outpatient facilities, along with Bay Radiology Associates, provide local training for our students.
+Gulf Coast Medical Center, Ascension-Sacred Heart Hospital, and their outpatient facilities, along with Bay Radiology Associates, provide local training for our students.
 Doctors Memorial Hospital in Bonifay, Northwest Florida Community Hospital in Chipley, and Jackson Hospital in Marianna serve as other major Hospitals that are excellent resources, and are convenient for some of the students who are not local.

 What is the average starting salary?

-The State of Florida annual median earnings of Radiologic Technologists for 2015 were $51,710.
+The State of Florida annual median earnings of Radiologic Technologists for 2020

 For additional wage information please visit the link below: